UnseenFaith/komada/README.md

 node app.js
 ```

-> Requires Node 6 or higher (because discord.js requires that), also requires Discord.js v10 (currently #indev), installed automatically with `npm install`.
+> Requires Node 6 or higher (because Discord.js requires that), also requires Discord.js v10, installed automatically with `npm install`.

 ## Quick & Dirty Reference Guide
 > For creating your own pieces

-Essentially, the way Komada works is that we have *core* pieces (functions, events, commands, etc) loaded automatically.
+Essentially, the way Komada works is that we have *core* pieces (functions, events, commands, etc.) loaded automatically.
-But you can add your own pieces easily by adding files to your *local* folders (which are created on first load)
+But you can add your own pieces easily by adding files to your *local* folders (which are created on first load).

 These pieces are:
-- **Commands** which add in-chat functionality to your bot
+- **commands** which add in-chat functionality to your bot.
 - **functions** which can be used by other pieces or anywhere in the bot.
-- **dataHandlers** which are database connectors (in progress at the moment)
+- **dataHandlers** which are database connectors (in progress at the moment).

 ### Creating a new command